felipebz/zpa/README.md

 ![](https://raw.githubusercontent.com/wiki/felipebz/zpa/img/zpa-toolkit.png)

 The latest ZPA Toolkit can be downloaded from the [releases page](https://github.com/felipebz/zpa/releases/latest) and it requires JDK 11 or newer.
-You can also download the [latest development version][early-access].

 ## Contribute